TGAU / GCSE

 This will also be the case with the Skills Suite of qualifications, comprising of Skills for Life, Skills for Work and a Project qualification.
 The wide and varied range of units within Skills for Life and Work will cater for those who prefer more practical forms of learning.
 The units will also enable learners to achieve nationally recognised qualifications by demonstrating a broad range of skills and prepare them for success in learning, life and work.

-You can read more on each of these qualifications in our decisions report.
-We are confident that the National 14-16 Qualifications will provide engaging and interesting routes for learners of all abilities, but if you would like to discuss further, and/or share you thoughts on anything that may be missing for learners please do contact the team.
+You can read more on each of these qualifications in our decisions report(External link).
+We are confident that the National 14-16 Qualifications will provide engaging and interesting routes for learners of all abilities.